harishkumaaran/Clock/README.md

 &nbsp;

 # Credits
-- This Clock is done as a part of my Front end curriculum at Aekam Labs, Coimbatore.
+- This Clock is done with reference to wesbos 30 days js challenges.